Bug ID 1132605: Copied ISO file does not have the immutable bit set after F5OS USB install

 Opened: Jul 27, 2022

-Severity: 4-Minor
+Severity: 3-Major

 Symptoms

-When performing a USB install, F5OS creates the ISO file used for install under /var/import/staging.
+When performing a USB install, F5OS creates the ISO file used for installation under /var/import/staging.
 Under certain conditions, this newly created ISO file is missing the immutable bit, allowing the file to be potentially modified or deleted while it is in use.

 Impact

-New ISO file is missing the immutable bit (should show up as an 'i' in the chattr output) [root@appliance-1 ~]# lsattr /var/import/staging/ -------------e-- /var/import/staging/F5OS-A-1.1.0-7645.R5R10.iso This results in risk of the ISO file being deleted or modified while in use.
+New ISO file is missing the immutable bit (should show up as an 'i' in the chattr output). [root@appliance-1 ~]# lsattr /var/import/staging/ -------------e-- /var/import/staging/F5OS-A-1.1.0-7645.R5R10.iso This results in risk of the ISO file being deleted or modified while in use.

 Conditions

-- Perform a USB install of F5OS
+Perform a USB install of F5OS.

 Workaround

-If the imported ISO file is still present in /var/import/staging, set the immutable bit on it, e.g.: chattr +i /var/import/staging/R5R10.1.1.1-9159.iso If the imported ISO file is missing, i.e. because it was deleted or renamed: 1.
-Put a copy of the ISO file on the rSeries appliance named precisely the same as the original file was, e.g.: Copy the ISO file to the rSeries appliance, but name it "R5R10.1.1.1-9159.iso" and put it in /var/import/staging/ 2.
+If the imported ISO file is still present in /var/import/staging, set the immutable bit on it, for example: chattr +i /var/import/staging/R5R10.1.1.1-9159.iso If the imported ISO file is missing, that is, because it was deleted or renamed: 1.
+Put a copy of the ISO file on the rSeries appliance named precisely the same as the original file was, for example: Copy the ISO file to the rSeries appliance, but name it "R5R10.1.1.1-9159.iso" and put it in /var/import/staging/ 2.
 Set the immutable bit on the file: chattr +i /var/import/staging/R5R10.1.1.1-9159.iso 3.
-Reboot the device
+Reboot the device.

 Fix Information